kiankaas/personal-soccer-stats-analysis/README.md

 **Key Finding**: My presence on the field significantly improved team performance.

-- Win percentage is **27%** higher in games I played compared to games I missed.
+- My team's win percentage was **27%** higher in games I played compared to games I missed.
 - My team scored **0.95** more goals per game on average in games I played compared to games I missed.
 - In games I played, I was directly involved in **35.4%** of my team's total goals, contributing to just over **1 in every 3 goals** my team scores.
+- My team's win percentage was **~26%** higher in matches where I either contributed to or scored a goal, compared to games where I did not.

-**Next Steps**: To sustain this positive impact, my team should prioritize lineup stability in important matches and focus on tactics that maximize offensive consistency.
+**Next Steps**: To capitalize on my positive impact, my team should focus on:

+- Ensuring I am consistently involved in attacking plays by using tactics that emphasize my positioning and goal-scoring opportunities.
+- Exploring strategies to improve offensive performance in matches where I have difficulty getting goal-scoring opportunities, ensuring better outcomes even in those scenarios.

+### **3. **